 ** The LGBT+ Catholics Westminster meet regularly as a community on the 2nd & 4th Sundays at the 17.30 Mass at the beautiful church of the Immaculate Conception (also known as Farm Street church), the central London parish church run by the Jesuits.
 N.B.
-Please keep checking our website and Facebook page for other updates.
+Please keep checking this website and Facebook page for other updates.
 Also please note that we arrange occasional community masses, usually on a Saturday with bring-and-share lunch and discussion, and another way of building community and getting to know each other, see details further below.

 ** DIRECTIONS: The Church of the Immaculate Conception (also known as Farm St church) can be entered via Farm St or via Mount Street Gardens (opposite The Connaught Hotel on Mount St).

 ** Google map link is here.
 The address is 114, Mount Street, London W1K 3AH.

 ** You are very welcome and we look forward to meeting you and also your friends, partners and families.
-If you are visiting for the first time please see further below**
+If you are visiting for the first time please see further below **

 We look forward to welcoming anyone who has recently contacted us as a newcomer during recent lockdowns.

-Make sure you introduce yourself to an LGBT+ Catholics Pastoral Council Member before or after Mass at the back of the church so we can try and make you feel as welcome as possible.
+Please do say hello and introduce yourself to an LGBT+ Catholics Pastoral Council Member before or after Mass at the back of the church so we can try and make you feel as welcome as possible.